Skip to Main Content

 Afternoon:

 Our exploration of the Antarctic Peninsula will continue.
 On this voyage, under favorable conditions, we plan to cross the Antarctic Circle, an imaginary line located at latitude 66°33' south.
 This is certainly a special highlight for many expeditioners, and the moment will be celebrated with a toast on deck (conditions permitting).
-You have earned some boasting privileges, joining a small group of lucky adventurers who have ventured to this part of the world.
-As we approach The Circle, you will notice subtle changes in the landscape and in the distribution of wildlife.
+We have earned some boasting privileges, joining a small group of lucky adventurers who have ventured to this part of the world.
+As we approach The Circle, we will notice subtle changes in the landscape and in the distribution of wildlife.
 The waters at this time of year are rich with krill, and we hope to see plenty of whales, particularly humpbacks and minkes.
 We also hope to enjoy the spectacle of penguins feeding their ravenous chicks.

 Dinner: